Dharius213/public-suffix/Guidelines.md

 #### Inclusion or Non-Inclusion in Derivative Works

 The Public Suffix List is a list.
 It is entirely the decision and control of those who use or incorporate the list what they choose to do or not do.
 If there is a means to contact those parties who maintain or control the derivative works, they are the appropriate place to follow-up.
 It is constructive to allow for reasonable delay for the propagation of changes before doing so, regardless of the sense of urgency.

+### This is only a list

+Keep in mind as you submit PR that this PSL is just a list, and you are just adding or updating entries.
+The PSL nor its volunteers prescribe what browsers do with entries or their recognition/handling of entries, default behaviours, or other handling.
+Browsers do what browsers do, diversely, and the PSL is not the boss of them.